 Each of the three academic departments delineates academic procedures specific to its course of instruction in the course syllabus.
-The course syllabus, books, iPads, and other study materials are issued prior to the trimester in which the course is given.
+The course syllabus, books, , and other study materials are issued prior to the trimester in which the course is given.
 Books are issued free of charge and must be returned at the end of the trimester.
-IPads and all accessories (charger, case, etc.) are returned prior to graduation.